Lucas-Prates/blockcpd/README.md

 The flat regions corresponds to variables grouped in the same block.
 The height of the block corresponds to the estimated value of the parameter for that block.
 The vertical lines shows where the model detected a change-point.
-In this example, it detected the changes at (50,110,180), which are the also true change-points.
+In this example, it detected the changes at 50, 110, 180.

 Since the scale parameter is associated with the expected value of the variables for the exponential distribution, we could plot a “average